brenleung/age-predictor/README.md

+# Age Predictor

+This project was created for a take-home assessment.
+It is one of the first React apps I created.
+It is based off of the Agify API, where upon the input of a name from the user, it will return the age of the user!
+For this app, the age represents how long the user will live.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).